hmc-sysadmin/labs/apache.md

     system by running the following command:

         sudo emerge --ask --changed-use --deep @world

+2. Apache uses localhost to connect internally, because of this, you need to make sure your /etc/hosts file is correctly configured.
+     Open `/etc/hosts` and edit the line:

+        127.0.0.1       SysAdmin_VM[#] localhost ...

+     Replace the `#` with your VM's number

 ### Configure apache
 Apache has two main configuration files in the system: